DanielGhirelli/bidx-mobile-react/README.md

 ## Setup
 1. Execute the command `npm ci`
-2. Execute teh command `npx expo prebuild --clean` to generate native project directories.
+2. Execute the command `npx expo prebuild --clean` to generate native project directories.
 3. Execute the command `npx expo-doctor`
-4. Validate no actions or errors are shown.
+   1. Validate no actions or errors are shown.
+4. Add `.env.local` in your root directoy
+   1. If no file is existent make a copy of the **.env.dist**

 ## Running
 To load and run this project you must execute `npx expo run:ios` or `npx expo run:android`